Small Crafts (yatch)

 Arriving yacht need to make an arrival declaration in the VCS (Vessel Clearance System) through their shipping agent if one has been appointed.

-In case no shipping agent has been appointed to act on behalf of the yacht master/owner (which is not mandatory by the law) then the yacht master/owner is required to contact the MPA through the Harbour Radio for insertion of their arrival credentials in the VCS.
-However they will have to complete the Customs boarding documents which are available at the Customs office of the Customs Landing Steps.
+In case no shipping agent has been appointed to act on behalf of the yacht master/owner (which is not mandatory by the law) then the yacht master/owner is required to contact the MRA-Customs through mail This email address is being protected from spambots.
+You need JavaScript enabled to view it. for insertion of their arrival credentials in the VCS.
+The list of required documents will be forwarded via mail to the yacht owner/skipper/master.

 Health & Quarantine Formalities